 - approves the annual financial statements for both Swiss Re Ltd and the Swiss Re Group;

 - is informed of the quarterly and semi-annual financial statements for both Swiss Re Ltd and the Swiss Re Group, which are approved by the Audit Committee; and

-- approves the Annual Report of Swiss Re Ltd and the Swiss Re Group.
+- approves the Annual Report of both Swiss Re Ltd and the Swiss Re Group.

-Appointment and removal of Group EC members and further key executives, Human Capital
+Appointment and removal of Group EC members and further key executives, People Strategy

 - appoints and removes Group EC members and the Company Secretary; reviews their performance and plans their succession;

-- approves the Human Capital Strategy of the Group and, on an annual basis, reviews progress towards this strategy; and
+- approves the People Strategy of the Group and, on an annual basis, reviews progress towards this strategy; and

 - takes decisions regarding equity and equity-linked issuances and reductions of equity in line with applicable law; and